MrKillingHunter/Windows-11-to-macOS-transformation-pack/README.md

 # Windows-11-to-macOS-transformation-pack
 Transformation Pack to make your Windows 11 PC look like macOS Big Sur And Ventura(WIP, NA).
 Project Still In Beta, Feel Free to leave feedback.
 Files Provided By niivu, VINSTAR, and other developers.
 How To Is In The README As well as the owners of files used
-How To Use This Pack: (RIGHT NOW, VENTURA ISNT OUT YET AND THE GUIDE MAY CHANGE AS NEWER RELEASES COME OUT)
+How To Use This Pack (Big Sur Only, Ventura Is In The File): (RIGHT NOW, VENTURA ISNT OUT YET AND THE GUIDE MAY CHANGE AS NEWER RELEASES COME OUT)
  1. Create A Restore Point And Hide Desktop Icons
  2. Download And Extract The Folder With WinRAR Or 7-Zip.
 Use The 'Extract Here' Option.
  3. Create A Folder In C: Drive Called 'macOS'